Rolwaling and Lapche valley

 8. Choose a local trekking agency.
 Locals have a direct link with local people.

-9. You must have your own travel insurance which covers helicopter rescue because chartering a chopper is the best and quickest way to rescue in the mountain.
+9. You must have your own travel insurance that covers helicopter rescue because chartering a helicopter is the best and quickest way to rescue in the mountains.

 10. Don’t set off without your permits.
-If you are traveling without permits and the checkpoint officer noticed you.
-Then you are compelled to pay the cost of permits and return to Kathmandu without entering flailing your dream trek.
+If you are traveling without permits and the checkpoint officer notices you.
+Then you are compelled to pay the cost of permits and return to Kathmandu without fulfilling your dream trek.

 Rolwaling, Gaurishankar area Map

-View Map in New Tap for more Clear.
+View Map in New Tab for more clarity.

 Conclusion

-Both Rolwaling and Lapche valleys of the Gaurishankar conservation area (GCAP) are the perfect destinations for adventurers, climbers, pilgrims, philosophers, and dreamers.
+Both the Rolwaling and Lapche valleys of the Gaurishankar Conservation Area (GCAP) are the perfect destinations for adventurers, climbers, pilgrims, philosophers, and dreamers.
 Climbing up and down is normal for trekking in Nepal.
 So, don’t think that you will trek like hiking in the Alps of European countries.
-Whatsoever the difficulties that you face during your trek but in the end, you will know the worth of seeing giant mountains in front of yourself and experiencing one of the most hospitable people in the world.
-Gaurishankar Area is always blessed by Lord Shiva (Hindu) and ancient Buddhist sage, Milarepa.
+Whatever the difficulties that you face during your trek, in the end, you will know the worth of seeing giant mountains in front of yourself and experiencing one of the most hospitable people in the world.
+The Gaurishankar Area is always blessed by Lord Shiva (Hindu) and the ancient Buddhist sage, Milarepa.
 So, visit this holy place and feel the mystical power.

 Log In